-This post is by Cody Stallard and was originally published as a ten part series on The Wholesale Forums.
+This post is by Cody Stallard, Community Manager for The Wholesale Forums.

 If you’re looking into selling online, then you will more than likely have come across the term “dropshipping”.
 Sadly, this isn’t the practice of dropping a ship into the middle of the ocean, however fun that may sound.